caiks/WBOT02/README.md

 This desire for a balance between reducing the convolution *volume* and having good representations by regularly spacing hotspots is the reason the tiles default to half a frame - the region around the hotspot will then be of the same magnitude as the scale of the features that can be captured by a frame.

 The experiments in tiled scanned modes carries on the guadualist approach of previous experiments; they usually consist of small changes in the configuration to see what quantitative and qualitative differences there are.
 The discussion below will largely be comparisons between *models* of similar configurations.
 Note, however, that there is a degree of uncertainty in the direction of progress due to a degree of non-repeatability of the *model* runs.
 The runs are path dependent even in `actor003` video list operation because the Ubuntu 20/22 implementations underlying the Qt media library were asynchronous.
-So small timing differences lead to initial *history* differences that are magnified by changes in the choice of centres.
+So, small timing differences lead to initial *history* differences that are magnified by changes in the choice of centres.
 In fact, given the chaotic sensitivities, it is remarkable how the resultant *models* are nonetheless fairly consistent quantitatively and qualitatively.

 *Models* generated in tiled modes can be browsed in mode 4 screen grabbing video or stills.
-In this way the centre will snap to the *slice* with longest path in the scan region.
-One can choose, say, a scan region of one tile (half a frame height) and so see the *slice* of the local hotspot from where tiled modes would choose *events*.
+In this way the manually chosen centre will snap to the *slice* with longest path in the scan region.
+One can choose, say, a scan region of one tile (half a frame height) and so see the *slice* of the local hotspot from where tiled modes would have chosen *events*.
 In this example a region of a quarter of a frame height is used in `actor002` -

 ```
 {